AqwamCreates/DataPredict-Neural/docs/API/Containers/ComputationalGraph.md

 #### Returns:

-* WeightBlock: A weight block from the specified index.
+* TrainableBlock: A weight block from the specified index.

-### getWeightBlockArray()
+### getTrainableBlockArray()

 ```

-ComputationalGraph:getWeightBlockArray(): {FunctionBlockObject}
+ComputationalGraph:getTrainableBlockArray(): {FunctionBlockObject}

 ```

 #### Returns:

-* WeightBlockArray: An array containing all the weight blocks.
+* TrainableBlockArray: An array containing all the weight blocks.
 The first function block in the array represents the first weight block.

 ### getInputBlockByIndex()